 4. Military spending and resource allocation

 5. Economics of the airline industry

 In the summer of 2017, I earned my sixth teaching award in seven years.
 I've previously been awarded two teaching awards at Warwick and in 2013 I became the first faculty member at the LSE to have received three awards for outstanding teaching.

 I received my PhD from the London School of Economics and both my Bachelors and Masters degrees from the University of Chicago.
-I currently have research funding from, among others, the Economic History Society and anonymous corporate donor.

 If you want a little bit more information about me, check out my Research and Publications, Conferences or Teaching pages.
 Alternatively, feel free to contact me via e-mail to: email@example.com